National Fraud Initiative in Scotland for 2016/17

 On behalf of the Accounts Commission and the Auditor General for Scotland, Audit Scotland appoints an auditor to audit accounts for this authority.
 Audit Scotland also assists appointed auditors by conducting a national fraud initiative, which is a data matching exercise, undertaken on a rolling two year cycle.

 The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers on Part 2A of the Public Finance and Accountability (Scotland) Act 2000.
-It does not require the consent of individuals concerned under the Data Protection Act 1998.
+It does not require the consent of individuals concerned under the General Data Protection Regulation.

 Data matching by Audit Scotland is also subject to a Code of Data Matching Practice.